 I am definitely not a fanboy of Steve Jobs or Apple.
 I got my only iPod in 2006 as a Christmas present and I got my first iPhone, a used 5S model no less, a few days ago.
-I think some of the fanaticism over Apple products, new or revised, is ridiculous.
-However, I have to tip my proverbial hat to the early-millennium cultural phenomenon that is the iPod.
+I’ve always thought that the fanaticism over Apple products, new or revised, is ridiculous.
+However, I have to tip my proverbial hat to the business and cultural phenomenon of the early millennium that is the iPod.

 Besides his pronunciation of “automatically,” Jobs does well.
 His buildup and explanations are easy to understand, and he does them without notes.
 Maybe he has a teleprompter out of view, but I’ll give him benefit of the doubt.
 I like the low-key atmosphere as well; it looks and feels like an undergrad lecture.
 The convention keynotes with huge audiences would happen later, though the famous black turtleneck and blue jeans are here.

-As for the product itself, the modern Apple style is evident the.
-I think it looks ugly by today’s standards, though; the body is too fat, the display is too muddy, the UI typeface is too outdated, and the scroll-wheel buttons are too high.
-Apple design guru Jonathan Ive probably dislikes the same things as me because subsequent models fix all of these issues.
+As for the product itself, the modern Apple style is evident.
+I think that it looks ugly by today’s standards, though; the body is too fat, the display is too muddy, the UI typeface is too outdated, and the scroll-wheel buttons are too high.
+Apple design guru Jonathan Ive probably dislikes the same things as me because subsequent models fix all of these aesthetic issues.

 Of course, the features and functionality are more important.
 If you can ignore the $400 suggested price, Steve Jobs and Apple did well to make the iPod so convenient, portable, and robust from the beginning.
 I resisted getting an iPod for a few years, and below are the selling points that won me over.

 I had an MP3 player that only held around 12 songs.
 Its small display couldn’t list the songs, so selecting a particular song at any given time wasn’t possible.
 In contrast, the iPod scroll-wheel and the newer, streamlined click-wheel is a shining example of mechanical design.